 Methods: Describe how participants were selected and number of participants (if documentary data used, state how these were selected), materials employed (if appropriate), methods of data collection and analysis.
+Use of secondary data is an accepted method.

 Results: Include numerical and/or textual data.
 For qualitative analyses briefly describe your findings (e.g., themes, categories, discourses identified).
+If analysis/data collection is in progress, indicate the data analysis approach you intend to use.

 Conclusions: State the conclusions that can be drawn from the study, including theoretical, methodological, or applied/policy implications as appropriate and any key limitations of the study.
+If the work is in progress, state the intended discussion points.